TATUMGAMES/TG-MIKROS-MAFIA-BOT/TASKS_05_SUMMARY.md

   - Displays time remaining until reset (hours & minutes)
   - Participation count
   - **For Dice Roll:** Full leaderboard (top 10) sorted by score
-  - **For Word/Emoji:** Winner info with solve time, or attempt count if unsolved
+  - **For Word Unscramble:** Winner info with solve time, or attempt count if unsolved
   - Beautiful embed formatting with medals (🥇🥈🥉)
   - Footer with reset time